 Bomani Dakari Tyehimba Brown was born June 8, 2010 in Atlanta, Georgia.
 He is the only child of his father Bomani Tyehimba.
 Since birth he has been introduced into a unique world of International business in Africa and advanced Information Technology.
 Bomani Dakari has experience traveling to Africa at an early age.
 He got his first passport at 6 months old.
 He traveled for the first time when he was two years old accompanying his parents on the October 2012 Ghana Tour.
 He went back to Ghana twice in 2013 when he was 3 years old.
 In 2014 he went to Jamaica in February and May to meet his father's family in Kingston.
 He went to Turks and Caicos on his summer vacation in 2014.
-His last Journeys to Africa were Tanzania Nov 2021, Ghana May 2021, Senegal & The Gambia April 2021, Ghana Dec 2020, Tanzania Nov 2020, Ghana Dec 2019, South Africa Nov 2019, Ghana May 2019.
-He is now 11 years old in the 6th grade.
-This will be his 12 time to Ghana.
+Some of his last Journeys to Africa are Senegal & Gambia April 2023, Ghana Dec 2022, Tanzania Nov 2022, Ghana May 2022, Ghana Dec 2021, Tanzania Nov 2021, Senegal & The Gambia April 2021, South Africa Nov 2019.
+He is now 12 years old in the 7th grade.
+This will be his 15 time to Ghana.
 He just got his 3rd passport in 2021.
-He is always ready to be staff member on the Africa Tours.
-Bomani Dakari loves using his gaming laptop and Desktop to become more proficient in information System Technology.
+He is always ready to be a staff member on the Africa Tours.
+Bomani Dakari loves using his gaming laptop and desktop to become more proficient in information System Technology.
 He does his Architectural designs in video games like Roblox, Minecraft and the SIMs 4.
 With these skills he is looking to become an Architect, Actor and Animator.
 He also enjoys reading, skateboarding, swimming and riding his bike with his friends.